fabric-testbed/fabrictestbed/README.md

 In addition, User is expected to pass either Fabric Identity Token or Fabric Refresh Token to all the orchestrator commands.
 Alternatively, user is expected to set atleast one of the environment variables `FABRIC_ID_TOKEN` and `FABRIC_REFRESH_TOKEN`.

-Create config.yml with default content as shown below.

 #### To enable CLI auto-completion, add following line to your ~/.bashrc
 ```
 eval "$(_FABRIC_CLI_COMPLETE=source_bash fabric-cli)"